-Go to the source that contains the Delta Lake table.
+Go to the data source that contains the Delta Lake table.

-Click the Delta Lake table to format it into a physical dataset.
+- Hover over the row for the table and click to the right.
 Dremio automatically identifies tables that are in the Delta Lake format and selects the appropriate format.

 Run a query on the Delta Lake table to see the results.